 DiCoDe is partially inspired by the success of ADD \citep{chungadversarial} in the domain of unsupervised environment design .
 However, despite structural similarities, there are key methodological differences.

 DiCoDCe and ADD share the same pre-training paradigm.
 Divergence occurs in environment generation and environment critic training.
 Whereas ADD employs standard classifier guidance, we introduce projected universal guidance.
 Relative to classifier guidance, PUG is better suited for co-design with its constraint satisfying properties and avoidance of noise-conditioning critics.
-In our ablations against DiCoDe-ADD (Table \ref{tab:method-scenario-matrix}, PUG is shown to be a key component that leads to improvement in reward.
+Our ablations against DiCoDe-ADD (Table \ref{tab:method-scenario-matrix}) show PUG is a key component that leads to improvement in reward.

 In environment critic training, ADD uses a differentiable regret estimator for the adversarial UED target, while we propose critic distillation in DiCoDe.
 These two approaches are incomparable due to the different objectives.